Luy-Bear/Luy-Bear/README.md

 - Finish my portfolio to a standard I am happy with
 - Break into the computer science job market and begin my career

+### ☄️Thigns I do in my spare time
+- Like to stay active at the gym & with outdoor activities
+- Enjoy a movie and a good read
+- Love trying and eating good food